-The Health, Housing and Adult Services Overview and Scrutiny Committee has special powers and responsibilities conferred on it by the Health and Social Care Act 2001.
+The Health Scrutiny Committee has special powers and responsibilities conferred on it by the Health and Social Care Act 2001.
 Its remit is to review and scrutinise health service matters and make reports and recommendations to NHS bodies.
 The legislation also gives this Committee the power to refer contested major service reconfigurations to the Independent Reconfiguration Panel.

 Members of the Overview and Scrutiny Committees, including Chairs and Vice-Chairs, are appointed at the Annual Council meeting in May each year.
 Each Committee is politically proportionate to the number of seats each group holds on the Council.

-Task Groups are smaller than Committees and tend to work more flexibly and informally, as they are set up to examine specific issues in detail.
-They are made up of three to six members of the appropriate Committee or Committees and have the support of a dedicated Scrutiny Officer.
+Scrutiny Panels are smaller than Committees and tend to work more flexibly and informally, as they are set up to examine specific issues in detail.
+Any member of the Council who is not a Cabinet Member can be on a Scrutiny Panel.

 In the spring of each year, Councillors, Council officers, partner agencies and the public are asked to suggest issues for Scrutiny to investigate.
 This could be a review of an existing policy or service, or a developing a new policy.